knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 And finally, pass this as a new prop: `onDeleteRepLog={this.handleDeleteRepLog}`.

 Our work here is done.
-Now, move to `RepLogList`.
+Now, move to `RepLogs`.
 First, at the bottom, add this to `propTypes`: `onDeleteRepLog` is `PropTypes.func.isRequired`.

 Above in the function, destructure `onDeleteRepLog`, find `RepLogList`, and